 Welcome to Helen Betty Osborne Ininiw Education Resource Centre.
 The site is designed to be a resource for both students and staff and to promote school programs.
 It is also designed to be a place where parents can locate important information and resources to help them in the educational process.
 Our school is N-12 with a student enrolment of approximately 1300.
 Enjoy the site and remember to keep coming back for updates!

 Helen Betty Osborne Ininiw Educational Resource Center CARES, we care about you, the students.
 We care about you, the parents.
 We care about you, our staff, and we care about the mental well-being of our beautiful community.
 We want to end the stigma surrounding mental health, and encourage you to go see our school counsellors, if the need arises.
-Our school has five counsellors, Gem York, Violet Poker, Codie Muminawatum, Genevieve Dumas and Robert Meadus.
+Our school has five counsellors, Violet Poker, Codie Muminawatum, Tina Crate and Robert Meadus.
 They are here to provide you with, support, guidance, and are ready and waiting with an open heart and an open mind.
 Everyone at some point in their lives needs help with something, and it’s ok to admit that.
 We are here to help you deal with the stresses of school, home, and community life.
 We encourage you and your families to be more open and begin or continue communicating in an effort to live a happy and productive life.
 Together, we can help the youth and their families that struggle with mental health.
 Please remember HBOIERC CARES!